Changes In The Brain Because Of Addictive Substances

 For instance, when you quench your thirst by drinking water, the reward system is activated, hence we do this again and again.
 Dependent substances hijack this system, leading to emotions of joy for activities that are really dangerous.
 Sadly, the effects on the brain reward system are far much potent from addictive substances.

-Dopamine performs a very crucial role in the reward system.
+According to Dr. Dee at Healing Hands Chiropractic, Dopamine performs a very crucial role in the reward system.
 Dopamine signals the limbic system and occurs naturally in the brain.
 Addictive substances act like dopamine or trigger its excessive production in the brain once they get into the reward system.

 Normal levels of dopamine are caused by normal actions (like food, music, sex, drinking, etc.) and don't reprogram the brain for addiction.